-- Are your managers confident in using digital technology? - How can you support managers to become more confident with digital technology? - Do leaders understand every aspect of digital technology that their teams use and demonstrate how to use it? - How are people who need care and support encouraged to use and make suggestions about using digital technology?
+- Are your managers confident in using digital technology? - How can you support managers to become more confident with digital technology? - Do leaders understand every aspect of digital technology that their teams use and demonstrate how to use it? - How are people supported encouraged to use and make suggestions about using digital technology?